ehtick/PicView/.github/README.md

 ___

 PicView is portable by default.
-Settings and keybindings are stored in the same directory _(unless there is no write permissions)_.
-No system files are modified or installation necessary.
+Settings and keybindings are stored in its directory (unless it lacks write permissions), meaning no system files are modified and no installation is necessary.
 Perfect for storing on a portable USB drive.

-If installing, it will set file associations.
+Using the installer will also set file associations for you.

 <br>